Equinor ASA – Annual report – 31 December 2025

 Management’s future commodity price assumptions and currency assumptions are used for value in use impairment testing.
 While there are inherent uncertainties in the assumptions, the commodity price assumptions as well as currency assumptions reflect management’s best estimate of the price and currency development over the life of the Group’s assets based on its view of relevant current circumstances and the likely future development of such circumstances, including energy demand development, energy and climate change policies, as well as the speed of the energy transition population and economic growth, geopolitical risks, technology, and cost development among other factors.
 Management’s best estimate also takes into consideration a range of external forecasts.

 Equinor has performed a thorough and broad analysis of the expected development in drivers for the different commodity markets and exchange rates.
 Significant uncertainty exists regarding future commodity price development due to the transition to a lower carbon economy, future supply actions by OPEC+, and other factors.
-Such analysis resulted in changes in the long- term price assumptions with effect from the second quarter of 2024.
+Such analysis resulted in changes in the long- term price assumptions with effect from the third quarter of 2025.
 The main price assumptions applied in impairment and impairment reversal assessments are disclosed in the table below as price-points on price curves.
-Previous price-points applied from the third quarter of 2023 and up to and including the first quarter of 2024 are provided in brackets.
+Previous price-points applied from the second quarter of 2024 and up to and including the second quarter of 2025 are provided in brackets.

 Climate considerations are included in the impairment calculations directly by estimating the CO₂ taxes in the cash flows.
 Indirectly, the expected effect of climate change is also included in the estimated commodity prices where supply and demand are considered.
 The prices also have an effect on the estimated production profiles and economic cut-off of the projects.
 Furthermore, climate considerations are a part of the investment decisions following Equinor’s strategy and commitments to the energy transition.

-The base discount rate applied in value in use calculations has been revised from 5.0% applied in 2023 to 5.5% real after tax following our regular annual review of discount rates.
+The base discount rate applied in value in use calculations is 5.5% real after tax.
 The discount rate is derived from Equinor’s weighted average cost of capital.
-For projects, mainly within the REN segment in periods with fixed low risk income, a lower discount rate will be considered.
+For projects, mainly within the REN segment in periods with fixed low risk income, a lower discount rate will be considered on a case-by-case basis.
 A pre-tax discount rate is derived based on the asset’s characteristics, such as specific tax treatments, cash flow profiles, and economic life.
-The pre-tax rates for 2023 were 24% for E&P Norway, 6% for E&P USA and 7% for MMP.
+The pre-tax rates for 2025 were 6% for E&P USA, 4% for Renewables USA – Offshore and 7% for MMP.

 Sensitivities

 Significant downward adjustments in Equinor’s commodity price assumptions would result in impairment losses on certain producing and development assets, including intangible assets subject to impairment assessment, while an opposite adjustment could lead to impairment-reversals.
 Assuming a reasonably possible 30% decline in commodity price forecasts over the assets’ lifetime could result in an illustrative impairment recognition of approximately USD 6 billion before tax effects.
-See note 3 Climate change and energy transition for possible effect of using the prices in a 1.5ºC compatible Net Zero Emission by 2050 scenario and the Announced Pledges scenario as estimated by the International Energy Agency (IEA).
+See note 3 Climate change and energy transition for possible effect of using the prices in a 1.5ºC compatible Net Zero Emission by 2050 scenario.

 Similarly, for illustrative purposes, Equinor assessed the sensitivity of the discount rate used in the value in use calculations for upstream producing assets and certain related intangible assets.
 An increase in the discount rate from 5.5% to 6.5% real after tax, in isolation, would have no material impact on the recognised impairment amount before tax effects.

 The illustrative impairment sensitivities above are based on a simplified method, which assumes no changes to other input factors.
-However, Equinor notes that a price reduction of 30% or those representing Net Zero Emission scenario and Announced Pledges Scenario would likely impact business plans and other factors used in estimating an asset’s recoverable amount.
+However, Equinor notes that a price reduction of 30% or those representing Net Zero Emission scenario would likely impact business plans and other factors used in estimating an asset’s recoverable amount.
 The correlated changes reduce the stand-alone impact of the price sensitivities.
-Changes in such input factors would likely include a reduction in the cost level in the oil and gas industry and offsetting foreign currency effects, which has historically occurred following significant changes in commodity prices.
+Changes in such input factors would likely include a reduction in the cost level in the oil and gas industry and offsetting foreign currency effects, which have historically occurred following significant changes in commodity prices.